A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 The Spring Clean

-Step 2: Remove rust, chipped paint, and stains with sandpaper or a wire brush as soon as you finish cleaning.
-Repeat as necessary on stubborn areas.
+Step 2: Remove rust, chipped paint, and stains with sandpaper or a wire brush.
+Repeat as needed on stubborn areas.

 Step 3: Apply an even coat of touch-up paint to the impacted areas.

-Step 4: Let the paint dry completely before using your furniture.
+Step 4: Let the paint cure completely before using your furniture.

 Injection-Molded Plastic